StanHus/ASTK/README.md

 2. Add benchmark scenarios in `scripts/simple_benchmark.py`
 3. Test with: `python scripts/simple_benchmark.py your_agent.py`

-## 📄 License

-Apache 2.0 License - See LICENSE file for details.

 ---

 **🎯 Ready to benchmark your AI agents?
 Start with:**